 Where is this technology going now?
 Will people adopt this quickly or take their time?

 People are going to pull the trigger on it a lot faster than they would have 60 days ago.
 These integrations will take off in B2B and B2C; more businesses will move towards this alternative.

 Start looking at EDI and XML integrations to make your operation more efficient and also to be able to allow other people to work with you.
 This applies whether you are doing any kind of eCommerce operation that’s over a million dollars in annual revenue, supplying raw materials, offering drop-ship services, or running third-party logistics.
-When you don’t support a Shopify, BigCommerce, or NetSuite integration, you’re going to get fewer clients.
+When you don’t support eCommerce platforms like Shopify, BigCommerce, or NetSuite integration, you’re going to get fewer clients.

 Work on these integrations and build your own API.
 Every single third party logistics system or business needs to have its own API so the communication can happen back and forth with your warehouse or multiple warehouses.

 eCommerce EDI / XML Implementations for B2B and B2C Platforms